cgdmohamed/rakeez/replit.md

 ## System Architecture

 ### Frontend Architecture
 The frontend uses React with TypeScript, Vite, Wouter, TanStack Query, Shadcn/ui (on Radix UI), and Tailwind CSS.
 It features a component-based, bilingual UI with role-based dashboards for Admin and Technicians, a professional light design, and centralized query client with error handling.
 The Admin Dashboard provides comprehensive management capabilities, including a detailed Booking Management System with operational control, technician assignment, status timelines, and audit logging.
+Customer profiles display detailed information across multiple tabs: Overview, Orders, Payments, Support Tickets, Reviews, Referrals, Subscriptions, and Addresses.
 Authentication uses 'auth_token' as the localStorage key for JWT tokens.

 ### Backend Architecture
 The backend is built with Express.js and TypeScript, following a modular controller-service architecture.
 It uses JWT for authentication and authorization with role-based access control and OTP verification via Twilio.
 Business logic is organized into dedicated controllers.
 A robust User and Roles Management System supports dynamic role creation with flexible permissions, backed by API endpoints for CRUD operations, validation, and audit logging.
 All error responses use structured bilingual messages with detailed stack traces in development mode.